rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_instructions.md

   Clicking the **Archive** button initiates the archiving process.
   This process takes about 5 minutes, and you will receive an email once it is complete.

+- **Review and Archive**:
+  Clicking the **Review and Archive** button takes you to the Review and Archive page.
+  On this page, you can rename the session as well as the subject.
+  This renaming helps to resolve merge conflicts.
+  At the bottom of the page is a Submit button, which allows you to archive the session.

 - **Delete**:
   Use the **Delete** button (on the far right) to delete a session if it is not needed.